Updated: Jun 1, 2026

 • If the weather is bad, shorten the garden time and head straight to Orsay.

-Musée d'Orsay Impressionist art museum viewed from Seine River waterfront, Paris, France
+Musée d'Orsay Beaux-Arts building viewed across the Seine River on a clear day in Paris, France

 Musée d'Orsay